hiviah/ITM-howto-JLink-STLink/README.md

     ITMTPR 0xFFFFFFFF
     continue

-Now you should see some output if you do nc localhost 2332 to some file swo_data (port belongs to JLink GDB server and should pump out SWO data).
+Now you should see some output if you do `nc localhost 2332 > swo_file` (port belongs to JLink GDB server and should pump out SWO data).

 You can use pcsampl utility from these [ITM tools](https://github.com/japaric/itm-tools).
 Let's try to parse the file you dumped from the port 2332, firmware.elf is the firmware running on your board: